Both Use Cases and User Stories refer to user requirements that describe what users will be able to do using a system.

 To present user requirements, we can use, among other things, the User Story.

-The User Story helps to establish the final priorities of the project, but they must be realistic because only then they will ensure high effectiveness of the work.
+The User Story helps to establish the final priorities of the project, but they must be realistic because only then will they ensure the work's high effectiveness.

 While doing so, let's remember how important the opinion of the development team is.